-Even though your dog may be intelligent by human standards, it’s important to remember that all humans are just as ignorant when it comes to intelligence as any other animal.
+Even though your dog may be intelligent by human standards, it’s important to remember that all humans are just as ignorant regarding intelligence as any other animal.

 Additionally, it’s important to look at the stands he’s been on and the situations he’s been called upon to handle.
 If you think your dog is smarter than average, then it’s time to start thinking about his intelligence in an entirely different way.

 Ways To Know If Your Dog Is Smart

-When you talk to your dog (don't be embarrassed; we all do it), he sometimes appears to be actually listening.
-He's clearly the family's cutest, most well-behaved, and adorably naughty member.
+He sometimes appears to listen when you talk to your dog (don't be embarrassed; we all do it).
+He's the family's cutest, most well-behaved, and adorably naughty member.

-They Bring You Toys To Play
+1. Your Dog Brings You Toys To Play

-Cabral explains that if your dog “talks” to you, strokes you, brings you toys, or does things that you taught him or her of their own free will, their intelligence level is particularly high.
+Cabral explains that if your dog “talks” to you, strokes you, brings you toys, or does things that you taught him or her of his or her own free will, his or her intelligence level is particularly high.
 And no, wild barking and jumping from place to place are not behaviours you’ve taught them.

 If your dog gets excited on the way to the park and starts getting nervous on the way to the vet, this is a sign that they're especially smart.

-When we take our dogs out for walks, it is very important to teach them to stop before crossing the street.
-Veterinarian Yvonne Brandenburg says that if your dog stops before crossing a street when you didn’t teach him or her to, it is a sign they are more intelligent than other dogs.
+When we take our dogs out for walks, we must teach them to stop before crossing the street.
+Veterinarian Yvonne Brandenburg says that if your dog stops before crossing a street when you didn’t teach him or her, it is a sign that they are more intelligent than other dogs.

-The Dog That Is An Escape Artist
+4. Your Dog Is An Escape Artist

 Whether he’s figured out how to lift the gate handle, manipulate his crate’s door lock, or even turn the handle and open the back door, any dog who masterminds his escape is very smart.
 It can be frustrating for owners, but this trait is a mark of superior intelligence.

-The Dog That Remembers Commands Without Practice
+5. Your Dog Remembers Commands Without Practice

 Whether you’ve gotten lazy about teaching your old dog new tricks or you adopted a shelter pet and aren’t exactly sure what they already knew, sometimes commands don’t remain consistent.
-But if you can go months or even years without saying, “Roll over!” and your dog still remembers how to do it with ease, then you probably have an intelligent canine.
+But if you can go months or even years without saying, “Roll over!” and your dog still remembers how to do it easily, then you probably have an intelligent canine.

 Dogs who know how to get what they want, whether by whining at an empty food dish or bringing you a leash so you’ll put down your phone and go for a walk, are very smart.
 Some experts say it’s a bit like the dog is training you just as you train them.

-The Dog That Recognizes His Surroundings
+7. Your Dog Recognizes Its Surroundings

-Does your dog get excited during your drive to the park but cowers in fear while travelling to the vet?
+Does your dog get excited during your drive to the park but cower in fear while travelling to the vet?
 Ever wonder how they know the difference?
 Only smart dogs will recognize landmarks or mannerisms you have on trips to the vet that are different from going someplace fun.

-They Quickly Learn Tricks And Commands During Training
+8. Your Dog Quickly Learn Tricks And Commands During Training

-Many dogs understand commands and simply choose not to respond because something else suits them better, they’re bored, they’re having a stubborn streak, or they just don’t see the point of performing for you at the moment.
+Many dogs understand commands and choose not to respond because something else suits them better, they’re bored, they have a stubborn streak, or they don’t see the point of performing for you.

-The Dog That Solves Puzzle Toys
+9. Your Dog Solves Puzzle Toys

 Often these toys will force a pup to perform certain tasks to get a treat out of the puzzle.
 If they can do it, it proves their problem-solving skills are top-notch.

 You can also create your own puzzle game by hiding treats in your house and seeing how long it takes your dog to find them.

-It’s not your imagination – smart dogs do understand your moods and seek to comfort you when you’re sad.
+It’s not your imagination – smart dogs understand your moods and seek comfort when you’re sad.
 Your pup’s cuddling happens on purpose to make you feel better!

 This proves that she’s very observant and recognizes a change is happening.
-If you’ve gone on trips before, a smart dog might even associate that suitcase with going to the kennel and being apart from you.
+If you’ve gone on trips before, a smart dog might even associate that suitcase with going to the kennel and being apart.

-The Dog That Passes Intelligence Tests
+12. Your Dog Passes Intelligence Tests

 Challenges like finding hidden treats, testing your dog’s memory, and staging treasure hunts can give you a good baseline for how smart your dog is.